What is DACI decision making framework?

 - Now for each task, assign approver(s) and contributors.
 You can opt for a more extensive project and give the drivers and approvers a subdivision of functions.

 - It determines the workflow of the project.
 The action plan addresses the points of meetings, a compilation of information fetched from contributors, roadmap and tracking, the inclusion of the informed, decision-making processes to be used, and so on.

 - The approver receives the team report after completing these procedures and making the necessary decisions, and they then approve it.

 - The last step is to update the informed about the project’s actions.

 So as we know about the DACI, the authority over the decision implementation rests with the approver, and the driver manages the project workflow.

 The friction that comes in any kind of group decision-making gets minimized.

-As the authority lies entirely with the approver, it helps in avoiding conflicts and confusion that slows down the project’s pace.
+As the authority lies entirely with the approver, it helps avoid conflicts and confusion that slow down the project’s pace.